Photographer for Indian Wedding in the North State

 Midwest Tradition and Modernity

 When I photographed in Alberta Lea, I saw many couples using vintage portraits of their families taken by photographers.
-Indeed, those prints are a direct link to our past, and it’s pretty fascinating to stare at our ancestors’ heritage.
+Indeed, those prints are a direct link to our past, and it’s pretty fascinating to look at our ancestors’ heritage.
+That’s why, cherishing those values and thanks to new technology, we see a large variety of new practices emerging, such as videography and the photo booth.

 Conclusion

-That was a very nice Traditional Indian wedding!
-I was blessed to catch so many moments of their big day.
-There were a lot of colors, and lots of important moments that needed to be taken in pictures.
+That was a very nice traditional Indian wedding!
+I was blessed to capture so many moments of their big day.
+There were many colors, and lots of important moments that needed to be captured in pictures.
+I invite you to check the second part of this journey that happened in the same place (the Van Dusen Venue in Minneapolis).

-Contact us, we are based in Rochester, but we cover the entire South-East of the State and beyond.
+Contact us, we are based in Rochester, but we cover the entire Southeast of the State and beyond.